Magaztu/CowGun/README.md

 The game will automatically tell if you're on the right or left side  of the screen, asigning a Player 1/2 tag accordingly.

 It also runs without any local dependencies.
 As long as internet connection is available, it will work.

+Maybe I'll add a single-player mode later, about shooting vile enemies or perhaps a infinite mode for practicing your (FUEGO!) cue reaction.

+This release is still a beta, so it needs tweaks.